Prompt Tuning Decision Transformers with Structured and Scalable Bandits: Preliminaries

 \citet{xu2022prompting} extended DT to a multi-task offline RL setting by introducing stochastic trajectory prompts as task-specific context, enabling the model to identify underlying MDPs.
 Such a prompt $\rho$ is composed of $J$ trajectory segments, each of length $H$, resulting in a total of $J \times H \times 3$ prompt tokens, as per Equation~\ref{eq:pdt}, where the superscript $^\star$ denotes tokens associated with the prompt.

 For a particular training task $\mathcal{T}_i \in \mathcal{T}^\text{train}$, PDT learns to model the sequence in Equation~\ref{eq:pdt-seq} by autoregressively predicting the action tokens, where $\odot$ denotes concatenation.
-While PDT randomly samples the $J$ segments that constitute the prompt $\rho$ from a set of expert demonstrations $\mathcal{P}_i$ for each task, we propose a method to optimize segments selection, aiming to enhance the downstream task performance.
+While PDT randomly samples the $J$ segments that constitute the prompt $\rho$ from a set of expert demonstrations $\mathcal{P}$, we propose to optimize segment composition to enhance the downstream task performance with a Multi-Armed Bandit approach.